 Bitter nail polish doesn’t address the root cause of thumb sucking—comfort and security.
 Instead of relying on this ineffective method, parents should identify the source of their child’s anxiety and provide them with alternative coping strategies.

 These strategies could include using positive reinforcement or providing extra reassurance and support when needed.
-Devices like the AeroThumb are great answers for how to break thumb-sucking habits by taking away the pleasurable sensation the child experiences when sucking their thumb.
+You can supplement these positive reinforcement strategies with devices like the AeroThumb, which are great tools for how to break thumb-sucking habits by taking away the pleasurable sensation the child experiences when sucking their thumb.
 This removes the motivation to engage in the activity.

 It’s important to remember that every child is different, and what works for one may not work for another.
 While bitter nail polish does not stop thumb sucking, other strategies can work for both parents and children.
 With patience, understanding, and support, thumb sucking can eventually become a thing of the past.